Why does my cat like to sleep between my legs every night?

 Cats love heat and the hotter the spot, the more likely they are to be attracted to that area.
 The area between your legs generates plenty of heat as there are major blood vessels that transport blood to the area.

-Cats do love to sleep with their owners however as their chosen sleeping partner can weigh more than 13 times their own weight, this is risky.
+Cats love sleeping with their owners however as their chosen sleeping partner can weigh more than 13 times their own weight, this is the risk of getting squashed when you turn over.
 Sleeping between or on your legs means that they are less likely to get crushed when you roll over during sleep.

 It is important to remember that according to your cat, it is he that owns you and not the other way around.
 Sleeping between your legs may be a way of the cat projecting this ownership over you and he may resist any movement from you once he has taken up position.